Home

 time.
 Galo offered us a place to stay for the night in Beaverton

-and we chose to head West across Oregon on the I84 so that we could get
+and we chose to head West across Oregon on the I84 so that we could

-lots of tasty Purple Cow
+enjoyed lots of tasty Purple

-wine, some wonderful Cuban Stew, and the
+Cow wine, some wonderful Cuban Stew, and the excellent company

-excellent company of Galo & Elena for the evening.
+of Galo & Elena for the evening.

 The next morning we and Galo spent some time with the bikes, seeing